Nicole V. Bush

 Race, Ethnicity, Gender and Sexuality

-Bush graduated from Pepperdine University in 2017 with a master of arts in strategic communication.
-Bush also holds her master of communication management from USC (’10) and received her BA in english from Georgetown University (2009).
-Bush’s work has been included in the handbook, The Rhetoric of Social Movements: Networks, Power, and New Media (Crick et al., 2020), as well as in the Journal of Children and Media.
+Nicole graduated from Pepperdine University in 2017 with a Master of Arts in Strategic Communication.
+She also holds her Master of Communication Management from the University of Southern California (2010) and received her BA in English from Georgetown University (2009).
+Nicole's work has been included in the handbook, The Rhetoric of Social Movements: Networks, Power, and New Media (Crick et al., 2020), as well as in the Journal of Children and Media.
 Bush has also presented at the 2021 National Communication Association Conference and the 2022 Cultural Studies Association Conference.